 Why Liz chose MIPS:

 “Joining the MIPS family has been one of the best decisions I’ve made.
-I get to spend my day interacting with students from all over the state, who bring so many new and unique perspectives with them.
 I like that MIPS not only cares about providing a quality education, but also providing everything a student and their family would need in order to be successful.
 Instead of students having to try to live their lives around school, MIPS provides the flexibility needed in order to fit schooling into their lives and have the two blend perfectly.”

 Krista is a School Psychologist, and she joined the MIPS family in the spring of 2020.
 Krista was born and raised in Grand Rapids, MI, and she ran cross country and track competitively throughout high school and college.
 She attended Central Michigan University where her interest in working with individuals with disabilities began.
 She worked in the field of Applied Behavior Analysis after graduating from CMU and while attending graduate school at Grand Valley State University.
 Krista is a licensed School Psychologist and a Board Certified Behavior Analyst.
 She has worked as a School Psychologist in the Mid-Michigan and Grand Rapids areas along with a handful of virtual positions with school districts across the state of Michigan.